 A closer look at Exoscale indicates that this vendor has invested quite heavily in security and is committed to abiding by the strict Swiss privacy laws as a way to guarantee its customers that their data is safe.

 Furthermore, Exoscale has built powerful data centers in several locations across Europe, including Geneva, Zurich, Vienna, and Frankfurt.
 All of these data centers run with SSD-powered servers to provide scalable and high-performance cloud solutions to companies in European countries.
-By design, these solutions are easy to run and scale, allowing users to resize their clusters in a matter of seconds.
+These solutions are designed to be user-friendly and scalable, enabling users to resize their clusters within seconds.

 Pricing and Support